GabeScott/standard-works-vault/General Conference/1986 April - “Be of Good Cheer”.md

 None of us will escape tragedy and suffering.
 Each of us will probably react differently.
 However, if we can recall the Lord’s promise, “for I the Lord am with you,” we will be able to face our problems with dignity and courage.
 We will find the strength to be of good cheer instead of becoming resentful, critical, or defeated.
 We will be able to meet life’s unpleasant happenings with clear vision, strength, and power.

 All over the world we have many members who are taking the blessings of the gospel to those who will listen.
-Those who accept and live the teachings of our Savior find the strength to be of good cheer, for he declared, “Whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.”
-(Matt.
-16:25.)
+Those who accept and live the teachings of our Savior find the strength to be of good cheer, for he declared, “Whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.” ([[Matthew 16.25|Matt.
+16:25]].)
 When we apply this principle in our lives and share it with our associates, it is possible to supplant discouragement, tragedy, and gloom with hope and cheer.
 The fruits of cheerfulness lie within each of us, side by side with our resolution, priorities, and desires.
 They will never come from without.
 They cannot be purchased or stolen.
 They are above price.

 When I think of those about us who are well-disciplined and anxiously engaged in being of good cheer, many great examples come to mind.
 They lift us with their state of mind of gladness, joy, and hope.
 They seem to move forward happily with an extra dimension of power and love.
 Let me share an example or two.